 MY UNIQUE APPROACH

-As highly experienced psychologist, I am able to offer a thoughtfully integrative approach I know that truly effective psychological care must be individualized and is not just about reducing symptoms, but provides the catalyst for self-growth and individuation.
-My practice is dedicated to this quality, personal approach.
+As highly experienced psychologist, I am able to offer a thoughtfully integrative approach I know that truly impactful psychological care must be individualized and is not just about reducing symptoms, but provides the catalyst for self-growth and individuation.
+My practice is dedicated to this personal approach.

 My approach to psychotherapy is firmly rooted in research, psychodynamic theory, relationship and systems.
 I focus on helping people gain knowledge and skills for long-term personal growth, as an investment beyond an immediate need.
 I help people to "thrive, not just survive."

-My approach can help if you are grappling with anger, depression, relationship conflicts and impasses, chronic illness, sexual problems and conflicts, substance abuse, and past trauma or abuse.
-My personal experiences help me serve as an effective catalyst for clients.
-I emphasize transforming work into a calling, and coping with job-related stress and career transitions.
+My approach can help if you are grappling with anger, depression, relationship conflicts and impasses, chronic illness, sexual problems and conflicts, substance abuse, and trauma or abuse.
+My personal experiences also help me serve as a catalyst for clients.

 I bring to my practice the depth of understanding that over 20 years of scholarship, scientific inquiry, and experience provides.
 These varied and rich experiences allow me to appreciate the uniqueness and complexity of each individual's journey..